tinko26/ao/docs/api/src/ao/ao_lfsr64.h.md

 typedef struct ao_lfsr64_t ao_lfsr64_t;
 ```

-This type represents a linear-feedback shift register with a maximum width of 64 bits.
+Represents a linear-feedback shift register with a maximum width of 64 bits.

 # Structs